 The FFDXXXX field contains the density of fast food restaurants per hectare in the buffer around the participant location.
 Repeat these steps for all other network and straightline participants buffers.

-3.5 Distance to Fast Food Restaurant Subtypes (not used in any study)
+3.5 Distance to Fast Food Restaurant Subtypes (EAT-III)